 Our attorneys also develop and implement corporate compliance programs, conduct internal investigations when called upon by our corporate clients (including the investigation and prosecution of Insurance Coverage claims under fidelity insurance policies), and advise clients regarding whether and/or how to disclose suspected criminal activities and to which governmental agency or department.

-Our attorneys know that companies, as well as their executives and employees, are subject to a myriad of new, complex and ill-defined laws and regulations.
+Our attorneys know that companies, as well as their executives and employees, are subject to myriad new, complex, and ill-defined laws and regulations.
 We recognize that compliance with the new laws and keeping pace with prosecutors' creative, aggressive interpretations of the old laws can be a challenge to even the most experienced corporate officer.
 We offer our clients what they need in the security of experienced counsel, because the number of prosecutions for breaches is rising, because Sentencing Guidelines now impose harsher fines on corporations and stiffer prison sentences for individuals, and because the collateral consequences of conviction, or even the public disclosure of an investigation, can be more costly than ever before.

 For many of our clients, a quiet win without publicity is an achievable and preferred outcome.
 In such cases, our goal is to resolve the investigation discreetly by engaging the prosecuting authority in a continuing dialogue through written and informal presentations challenging the legal and factual support for the government's theory of prosecution.
 If criminal charges are filed, however, our attorneys have the depth and breadth of white-collar trial experience to combat the government's case effectively in court.